 - The School Archivist makes decisions about accepting gifts of books and other library materials pertaining to St. Paul’s School history.

 - The Library Director makes decisions about accepting gifts intended for the circulating collection.
-We ask that books be less than five years old.

 - By law, Ohrstrom Library cannot appraise or estimate the value of any gift.